Website Goes Down At Office Of Government Ethics Amid Political Storm

 That makes the OGE tweet Friday read suspiciously like a subtweet of Trump.

-On Wednesday, the same day as Trump's long-awaited press conference where he addressed his potential business conflicts, Shaub, gave a speech at the Brookings Institution.
-Shaub — a political appointee of President Obama in his fourth of a five year term and a career civil servant — described Trump's announced plans to turn over management of his businesses to his sons as "meaningless" as it relates to conflicts of interest.
+On Wednesday, the same day as Trump's long-awaited news conference where he addressed his potential business conflicts, Shaub gave a speech at the Brookings Institution.
+Shaub — a political appointee of President Obama in his fourth of a five-year term and a career civil servant — described Trump's announced plans to turn over management of his businesses to his sons as "meaningless" as it relates to conflicts of interest.

 "I don't think divestiture is too high a price to pay to be president of the United States of America," Shaub said.

-But that was far from his first run-in with the president-elect and his prospective cabinet.
+But that was far from his first run-in with the president-elect and his prospective Cabinet.
 Over the weekend, Senate Democrats released a letter Shaub sent raising alarms about nominees who hadn't completed their ethics reviews being scheduled for confirmation hearings.

-The ethics agency director ended the letter, writing, "For as long as I remain Director, OGE's staff and agency ethics officials will not succumb to pressure to cut corners and ignore conflicts of interest."
+The ethics agency director ended the letter, "For as long as I remain Director, OGE's staff and agency ethics officials will not succumb to pressure to cut corners and ignore conflicts of interest."

-The Trump transition team responded, saying this was a disservice and charged, "It is disappointing some have chosen to politicize the process in order to distract from important issues facing our country."
+The Trump transition team responded, saying this was a disservice, and charged, "It is disappointing some have chosen to politicize the process in order to distract from important issues facing our country."

-Late last year, the official OGE Twitter account went on a tweet storm, written in a style meant to mimic Trump's own Twitter voice, encouraging the president-elect to divest completely.
+Late last year, the official OGE Twitter account went on a tweetstorm, written in a style meant to mimic Trump's own Twitter voice, encouraging the president-elect to divest completely.
 It turns out, as NPR first reported, Shaub personally directed those tweets.

 Divestiture is something ethics experts from both sides of the aisle have encouraged, but it isn't required.
-Conflict-of-interest laws that apply to Executive Branch employees don't apply to the president.
+Conflict-of-interest laws that apply to executive branch employees don't apply to the president.
 Trump has made it clear he believes he is going above and beyond what is required by law, but Shaub and others have been quite critical of those steps, saying they are insufficient.

 This has caused something of a backlash from Republicans, including the chairman of the House Oversight and Government Reform Committee, Jason Chaffetz.
 In a letter to Shaub dated Jan.
 12, Chaffetz wrote, "Your agency's mission is to provide clear ethics guidance, not engage in public relations."

-Note: A previous version of this story misspelled Walter Shaub Jr.'s last name as Schaub.